 Evening Echo is a public artwork by New Zealand artist Maddie Leach.
 It is sited on old gasometer land gifted by Bord Gáis to Cork City Council in the late 1980s.
 This site was subsequently re-dedicated as Shalom Park in 1989.
 The park sits in the centre of the old Cork neighbourhood known locally as ‘Jewtown’.
 This neighbourhood is also home to the National Sculpture Factory.

 Evening Echo is an art project generated as an artist’s response to the particularities of place and locality.
-Now in its tenth year, the project continues to gather support from the Cork Hebrew Congregation, Cork City Council, Bord Gáis and its local community.
+Now in its eleventh year, the project continues to gather support from the Cork Hebrew Congregation, Cork City Council, Bord Gáis and its local community.

 The project is manifested in a sequence of custom-built lamps, a remote timing system, a highly controlled sense of duration, a list of future dates, an annual announcement in Cork’s Evening Echo newspaper and a promissory agreement.
 Evening Echo is fleetingly activated on an annual cycle, maintaining a delicate but persistent visibility in the park and re-activating its connection to Cork’s Jewish history.
 Intended to exist in perpetuity, the project maintains a delicate position between optimism for its future existence and the possibility of its own discontinuance.